AK0055/Milkdist/README.md

 ```sh
   npm start
   ```
-2. Navigate to `http://localhost:3002/setday` and enter maximum capacity in stock to initialise for all days
+2. Navigate to `http://localhost:3002/setday` and set maximum capacity in stock to initialise for all days

 3. Navigate to `http://localhost:3002/add` and enter order details prompted and make its order status as `Placed`